kcri-tz/kcri-cge-bap/README.md

     BAP -t DEFAULT,assembly read_1.fq.gz read_2.fq.gz

-Note that when omitted, the `-t/--target` parameter has value `DEFAULT`.
-This implies species, resistance, plasmids, virulence, and metrics.
+Note that when omitted, the `-t/--target` parameter has value `DEFAULT`, which implies species, resistance, plasmids, virulence, and metrics.

 Perform _only_ assembly (by omitting the DEFAULT target):